 There has been significant research done on relationships and their impacts.
 However, much more still needs to be discovered.
 In many cases, researchers consider personality factors and relationship factors as separate components.
 In real life, difficult personalities and relationship troubles often go together.
 Another area that needs further study is understanding the differences that culture and diversity play in defining a good relationship.
 It’s widely known that social experiences and expectations vary widely among different cultural groups.

 Most of the information we have is based on middle-class, European-American families.
 For example, European Americans view social support as a good thing; however, people of East Asian heritage would see asking family members for support as stressful.
 Another element of this is that a good portion of the research on health and relationships focuses on the quality of marital partnerships.
 In some cultures, a person’s family of origin is placed higher than romantic relationships.

 Governments and healthcare companies could help individuals reap the benefits of relationships by investing in interventions that improve relationships.
 If they did this, it could help address other health issues, such as obesity and tobacco use.
 The agencies could create formal guidelines for social activity, similar to nutrition and exercise guidelines, that could help individuals and clinicians know what they should do.
 Unfortunately, loneliness and social isolation aren’t addressed in public health campaigns.
 Psychologists could help the effort by incorporating research findings into their practice or wellness programs.
 This would make their patients aware of how their relationships impact their health.

-There’s no question that when you’re in a loving relationship (romantic or not), it gives you a sense of wellbeing and purpose.
-This is why it’s fundamental to understand just how meaningful relationships are to our health and wellbeing.
+There’s no question that when you’re in a loving relationship (romantic or not), it gives you a sense of well-being and purpose.
+This is why it’s fundamental to understand just how meaningful relationships are to our health.
 As humans, we can’t grow as individuals and communities without them.
 They’re an integral part of our lives.
 Each one of us needs to make an effort to develop and maintain healthy, positive relationships in all areas of our lives.